nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 if the file is present. `CommandException` is thrown if tag is not present or if the file cannot be found.

-We implemented OpenCommand using `java.awt.Desktop`, which supports various desktop capabilities such as open.
-This ensures that our application can operation across most java-supported platforms.
+We implemented OpenCommand using `java.awt.Desktop`, which supports various desktop capabilities such as `open()`. `Desktop` ensures that our application can operation across most java-supported platforms.

-However, one draw back of using `java.awt.Desktop` is that the platform that HelloFile operates on must support `Desktop`.
+However, there is one significant draw back of using `java.awt.Desktop`.
+The platform that HelloFile operates on must support `Desktop`.
 This means that our application will never work on a headless environment.
-You can check whether the environment supports `Desktop` using the provided method `java.awt.Desktop.isDesktopSupported()`.
+As a developer, you can check whether the environment supports `Desktop` using the library method `java.awt.Desktop.isDesktopSupported()`.

 ### Deleting Tags: UntagCommand

 [UntagCommand](https://github.com/AY2021S1-CS2103T-F12-1/tp/blob/master/src/main/java/seedu/address/logic/commands/UntagCommand.java)
 removes the `Tag` specified by the unique tag name from the `AddressBook`.

-The command checks the existence of the `Tag` with `model.findFilteredTagList()`, and call method `model.deleteTag()` to delete it.
+This command checks the existence of the `Tag` with `model.findFilteredTagList()`, and calls method `model.deleteTag()` to delete it.

 ### Renaming of Tags: RetagCommand

 [RetagCommand](https://github.com/AY2021S1-CS2103T-F12-1/tp/blob/master/src/main/java/seedu/address/logic/commands/RetagCommand.java)
 rename the `Tag` specified by the unique tag name with a different tag name.

-The command checks the presence of the `Tag` using `java.io.File.exists()`, and that the new tag name is unique, i.e. not present in the `AddressBook`.
+This command checks the presence of the `Tag` using `java.io.File.exists()`, and that the new tag name is unique, i.e. not present in the `AddressBook`.
 It then gets the filepath of the `Tag` before safely deleting it.
 Then, a new `Tag` is created with the filepath, and the new tag name.

 ### Changing of Directory: CdCommand